 1. Image/GIF Preloader Animations

-Not just static, but you can also upload GIF image format to the preloader, but make sure the GIF is optimized so that you can reduce the content size, and it loads quickly.
+Not just static, but you can also upload GIF image format to the preloader, but make sure the GIF is optimized so that you can reduce the content size and it loads quickly.

-The Plus Addons for Elementor’s preloader widget provides a loader on the image feature, where the image itself loads with effect like a progress bar from lighter opacity to fill.
+The Plus Addons for Elementor’s preloader widget provides a loader on the image feature, where the image itself loads with an effect like a progress bar from lighter opacity to fill.